Welcome to the Author Resource Center

 Most Human Kinetics journals offer Ahead of Print (AOP) manuscript processing.
-For those journals, manuscripts appear online AOP, as the accepted version, within ~6 weeks of acceptance.
+For those journals, manuscripts appear online AOP within ~6 weeks of acceptance.
 Additionally, the time from acceptance to a manuscript’s final publication varies by journal, based on publication frequency, submission rates, and other factors.
 In general:

-- When a manuscript is assigned to an issue for publication, it will undergo copyediting.
+- Before published AOP, the manuscript will undergo copyediting.
 The article is copyedited with careful attention to adherence to the journal’s style, while still preserving the author’s voice.

 - After copyediting is complete, the manuscript will undergo formatting, where the journal's layout specifications are applied.